LukeNSaunders/bet-brew/README.md

-# BetBrew
+# Bet-Brew

-BetBrew provides a suite of utilities designed to aid bettors in various betting and trading strategies.
+Bet-Brew is an npm package that provides a suite of utilities designed to aid bettors in various betting and trading strategies.

 ## Table of Contents